Sunday, 24 December 2023

 The parallels are striking.

-As already mentioned, the darkest night Vigil ends at midnight and the hiatus on studying Torah ends with the beginning of the 8 day Kaleyd (Yiddish for Kalenda i.e. Christmas) celebration established by Adam to celebrate the lengthening of days.
+As already mentioned, the darkest night Vigilia ends at midnight and the hiatus on studying Torah ends with the beginning of the 8 day Kaleyd (Yiddish for Kalenda i.e. Christmas) celebration established by Adam to celebrate the lengthening of days.
 The protective covers were removed and a Mitzva was observed to begin each new season like Kalenda with a fresh supply of sweet water, as brought down by the 10th century Hai Gaon.

 There is also some Halakhah about when to give presents during Kaleyd as recorded by Israel Isserlein (1390-1460) in Austria mentioned in the Terumas HaDeshen [Siman 195. :